reldrid3/Crop_Yield_Analysis/README.md

 ## Topic Selection

 Our group selected the topic of crop yield, which is based on different factors such as temperature, nutrients, land use, and pesticides.
 Agriculture is a critical role in the global economy and understanding it can help solve global challenges, such as food security and reducing effects on and impact of climate change.
 Between the pandemic, the war in Ukraine, climate disasters, and inflation driving higher food prices, food scarcity is a topic at the forefront of the global economic and political landscape.
+With agriculture as a leading industry in numbers of employees and accounting for trillions of dollars in the global economy, crop yields have far reaching impacts.
+It is an industry that both contributes to and is impacted by climate change.
 We were interested in the crop yield data and wanted to determine what conditions create the best crop yield and which conditions have a higher effect on which countries yield the most crops for the year.

 ## Presentation
 [Google Slides](https://docs.google.com/presentation/d/1yNYFJbbcBUawSA2hxCAlpLkM5uCbDq4VjPKTMF9JWZk/edit?usp=sharing)